-The summer slide is real.
+The summer learning loss is real.
 Research shows that it can cause students to forget 22 percent or more of what they learned over the school year, making a teacher spend a month of review at the beginning of the next year just to get students caught back up.
-This might seem like the territory of the parents, but there are some things teachers can do to help prevent summer slide.
+This might seem like the territory of the parents, but there are some things teachers can do to help prevent summer learning loss.

-While family engagement plays a key role in preventing summer slide, educators can set students up for success by preemptively offering a range of tools and resources.
+While family engagement plays a key role in preventing summer learning loss, educators can set students up for success by preemptively offering a range of tools and resources.
 Check out these 8 ways to send students off for the summer with confidence.

 1. Look for online resources.

-Learning doesn’t have to stop just because the school building is locked.
+While many schools have been using online or distance learning, it doesn’t have to end just because summer break starts.
 Online learning can not only help keep students sharp, but can actually help them improve in certain areas by the time they get back to school.
 There are plenty of free resources, or you can set up some lessons on the online tools you already have access to.

-2. Provide students with a reading list before they leave.
+2. Provide students with a reading list for summer break.

-Set up a reward program upon their return so they follow through on their reading assignments.
+Set up a reward program for when classes start again in the fall so they follow through on their reading assignments.
 Be sure to include a variety of genres to give students a chance to read what interests them.

-Some students might not have access to the local library or Amazon.
-If all else fails, offer to send books home with students.
-As long as you have a system for book return when school starts, or are okay with replacing lost copies.
+Some students might not have access to the local library or bookstore.
+If all else fails, offer to send books to your students.
+Consider implementing a system for book return when school starts again or have a plan for replacing lost copies.

 4. Encourage parents to have their students teach them.